Abduhus/ValeyPreview/DEPLOYMENT_FIX_SUMMARY.md

 railway up
 ```

-The deployment should now complete without the "Cannot read binary file" error.
+The deployment should now complete without errors.